zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 ---
 layout: news
-title:  Docker
+title:  Containerization with Docker
 categories: developer
-permalink: news/:year/:month/:day/:title.html
 author: Melvin Atieno
-blog-image: docker/docker1.png
+blog-image: docker/docker_ship.png
 intro: The first time I had someone "simply" explain what docker is, this is what they said, "Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers".If you are a beginner programmer or techie you probably need to understand the fundamental concepts around containers and how they compare to virtual machines before you can fully dive into dockerization.
 This is a beginner-friendly guide that I hope will serve that purpose.
 ---